bootstrap CLI

 --server, --no-server | boolean | Include the Go server stub.
 Full preset only.
 Default true. |

 --target | string | Output directory.
-Default depends on the cwd: if a tinycld/ app shell exists as a child, defaults to ./<slug>/; otherwise to ./tinycld-<slug>/<slug>/ (bootstrap mode — see below). |
+Default depends on the cwd: if it’s a workspace root, defaults to ./<slug>/; otherwise to ./tinycld-<slug>/<slug>/ (bootstrap mode — see below). |

---link, --no-link | boolean | Link the new package into the app shell.
+--link, --no-link | boolean | Link the new package into the workspace (assemble/attach + pnpm install at the root).
 Without either, you’ll be prompted; under --yes, defaults to linking. |

 Non-interactive example

-npx @tinycld/create-package my-feature \
+npx @tinycld/bootstrap --new my-feature \

 --yes \